Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/aad.md

 ### AAD authentication for Azure Database for MySQL {id="mysql"}

-Authentication to Databases' with static passwords or shared credentials stored in internal systems is a security and privacy risk, as credentials may become exposed due to over sharing the passwords to other parties or not being having a short rotation policy.
+Authentication to Databases' with static passwords or shared credentials stored in internal systems may be a security and privacy risk, as credentials may become exposed due to over sharing the passwords to other parties or not being having a short rotation policy.

 This reference architecture implements AAD authentication for MySQL on all the architecture's MySQL servers which enable the ability for authentication